tahczeban/World_Weather_Analysis/README.md

 **Step 3: Create Travel Itinerary Maps**

 In figure 6, a travel map was created fpr sample destinations.
-Because Jack and his Beta tester friend vhave friens and family in California
+Because Jack and his Beta tester friend vhave friens and family in Arizona, California and Mexico, the cities chosen wereBuckeye, Sonoita, Providencia and lastly, for relaxation, Cabo San Lucas.
+A travel itinerary  with weather data per city was included in the map.

 <img width="1440" alt="WeatherPy_travel_map copy" src="https://user-images.githubusercontent.com/90135381/145601494-55c1b1dc-4820-4565-8ca8-4027bfdbeb14.png">